 Frequently asked questions

 Foster care offers children a home while their own family is unable to provide them with a safe or caring home environment.
-Children in foster care are aged from 0 to 18 years (up to 21 years in Victoria).
+Children in foster care are aged from 0 to 18 years.

 Depending on their circumstances, a child may be in foster care for a few days, a few weeks or for many years.
 Sometimes they may remain permanently in the care of foster carers.

 In NSW, there are about 20,000 children not able to live with their birth parents.
-In Victoria, this number is over 11,000.
 Of these, about 15% are from a culturally and linguistically diverse (CALD) background.

 Many children who need foster care have experienced trauma and various forms of abuse and can’t continue to live with their birth family.
 Wherever possible, the intention is to get children back living safely with their birth families.